floodnet-nyc/flood-sensor/README.md

-This repository is updated for TTN v3 download this library and also remove the old lmic library from arduino libraries and download the latest library from [here](https://github.com/mcci-catena/arduino-lmic)
 # FloodSense Sensor Technical Documentation
 [This repository](https://github.com/floodsense/floodsense_sensor) contains the source code for the Floodsense sensor which uses ultrasonic sensor technology to detect floods and send the data over LoRa using LoRaWAN protocol.
 [Here](https://github.com/floodsense/sensor_experiments) is the experiments repo containing technical documentation, analysis and additional support related to this library.

+<u>Note while using this library with CubeCell boards:</u> *For every firmware upload, clear the EEPROM by running the EEPROM example to delete the old keys.
+EEPROM is unaffected by firmware change and shall be cleared manually every time.*

 **Table of Contents:**